Rajan316/healthcare-analytics/Framingham/README.md

 This can be illustrated using a correlation plot.
 From this plot we can understand how some of the columns are correlated to each other thus using them in filling the missing values.
 <img src="images/corrplot.PNG" alt="neofetch" align="middle" >

-This helps in making a more informed guess about the missing values.

-Also, the correlation plot helps decide which columns need to be dropped from the dataset using the correlation plot.
-The column "education" has very leass correlation with other columns of the dataset and thus can be dropped in our future analysis.

 ```{python impute function}
 by_currentSmoker_class=framingham.groupby(['currentSmoker'])